Transgender history in the United States: 1950s and 1960s

 The 1950s and 1960s saw some of the first transgender organizations and publications, but law and medicine did not respond favorably to growing awareness of transgender people.

-The most famous American transgender person of the time was Christine Jorgensen, who in 1952 became the first widely publicized person to have undergone sex reassignment surgery (in this case, male to female), creating a worldwide sensation.
-However, she was denied a marriage license in 1959 when she attempted to marry a man, and her fiancé lost his job when his engagement to Christine became public knowledge.
+The most famous American transgender person of the time was Christine Jorgensen, who in 1952 became the first widely publicized person to have undergone gender-affirming surgery (in this case, male to female), creating a worldwide sensation.
+She was denied a marriage license in 1959 when she attempted to marry a man.
+Her fiancé lost his job when his engagement to Christine became public knowledge.

 Virginia Prince, a transgender person who began living full time as a woman in San Francisco in the 1940s, developed a widespread correspondence network with transgender people throughout Europe and the United States by the 1950s.
 She worked closely with Alfred Kinsey to bring the needs of transgender people to the attention of social scientists and sex reformers.

 In 1952, using Virginia Prince's correspondence network for its initial subscription list, a handful of other transgender people in Southern California launched Transvestia: The Journal of the American Society for Equality in Dress, which published two issues.
 The Society that launched the journal also only briefly existed in Southern California.

-The Cooper Donuts Riot was a May 1959 incident in Los Angeles, in which transgender women, lesbian women, drag queens, and gay men rioted, one of the first LGBT uprisings in the US.
+In May 1959, the Cooper Donuts Riot was a incident in Los Angeles, in which transgender women, lesbian women, drag queens, and gay men rioted, one of the first LGBT uprisings in the US.
 The incident was sparked by police harassment of LGBT people at a 24-hour café called Cooper Donuts.

-In 1960 Virginia Prince began another publication, also called Transvestia, that discussed transgender concerns.
+In 1960, Virginia Prince began another publication, also called Transvestia, that discussed transgender concerns.
 In 1962, she founded the Hose and Heels Club for cross-dressers, which soon changed its name to Phi Pi Epsilon, a name designed to evoke Greek-letter sororities and to play on the initials FPE, the acronym for Prince's philosophy of "Full Personality Expression".
 Prince believed that the binary gender system harmed both men and women by keeping them from their full human potential, and she considered cross-dressing to be one means of fixing this.